CopperPenguin96/SmartBlocks/README.md

 This library was forked from MorbZ/J2Blocks and converted to C# for use of .NET Minecraft implementations (Clients, World Editors, Servers, etc.)

+Any assistance is welcomed!
+Please do a pull request if you see something that needs changed.
-[→ GemBlocks Documentation] COMING SOON!
+Also changed was the naming conventions.
+Java conventions don't look right in C#! :D [→ GemBlocks Documentation] COMING SOON!

 Example (TO BE UPDATED WITH REDONE C# CODE)